Easy Sourdough Artisan Bread Recipe (Ready in 1 Day)

 - Using a dough hook, knead for 5 minutes.
 If making by hand, knead for 8 to 10 minutes.
 (TIP: You may add more flour as needed, a little at a time, to create a dough that's still clinging to the bottom of the bowl, but also clearing the upper part of the bowl.
 It should be tacky, but not cling to your finger.)

-- After the second rise, place a square of parchment on a cookie sheet, sprinkle the dough with flour and gently shape the dough into a ball or oval (using lots of flour, as the dough is moist) and set on the parchment.
+- After the second rise, place a square of parchment paper on a cookie sheet, sprinkle the dough with flour and gently shape the dough into a ball or oval (using lots of flour, as the dough is moist) and set on the parchment.
 Shape it in your hands right over the parchment.
 I often flour my fingers after setting on the parchment and use my fingers to push the edges under the loaf to get the shape I want and make it more compact.
 Make sure there's a good coating of flour on the top, as this will make slicing the top later easier.
 TIP: I often shape the dough in a small skillet to keep the edges from spreading as much as a cookie sheet.

 - When the timer goes off, slash the top of the loaf with a serrated knife (in 2-3 places) and transfer it to the hot pot (or stone) by holding the edges of the parchment to gently lower into the pot (the bread will bake while on the parchment).